-Do some research on how the industry or company that you want to work for behaves is very important.
+It’s essential to research the companies that you want to work for and especially their culture.
 For example, when I was applying for my first job here, I was surprised at how equally everyone was treated.
 I was much more used to a rigid hierarchy when in actual fact, in most jobs in Canada people are generally treated equally.

 - Working in Canada: A 5-Step Approach

 - Self-Awareness is Key to Your Job Search

 - Medical Laboratory Technologists Job Requirements in Canada

 2. Learn what to wear and how to act

 You need to understand what is expected of you in Canada.
 How you will need to dress for an interview is very important.
 Many, if not all job interviews require smart dress.
 Some industries have a more casual approach, so try to feel out the company before you show up for an interview.